CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 note: the raspberry pi can work with:
-gemma:2b-instruct-q4_0
+llama2:7b-instruct

-I also noticed that if you have a slower desktop computer, you can also give gemma a try because it seems to work great with slower desktop computers:
+I also noticed that if you have a slower desktop computer, you can also give llama2 a try because it seems to work great with slower desktop computers:

-ollama run gemma:2b-instruct-q4_0
+ollama run llama2:7b-instruct

 Note: you will need to edit the python code to change the name of the LLM model in the python function named "organized_response"

-ollama run gemma:2b-instruct-q4_0
+ollama run llama2:7b-instruct

 ----------------------------------------------------